haneen11240/ICSI499/README.md

 Ora – AI Technical Consultant for Google Meet
 Overview

 Ora is a real-time AI assistant designed to join Google Meet calls and provide technical support through natural voice interaction.
-Built as a Chrome extension with a Firebase-connected backend and GROQ LLM integration, Ora listens passively for trigger phrases (like "Ora"), transcribes user speech using Whisper, generates responses using a large language model, and replies using realistic voice synthesis (Google TTS).
+Built as a Chrome extension with a Firebase-connected backend and GROQ LLM integration. using Whisper, Ora generates responses using a large language model, and replies using realistic voice synthesis (Google TTS).
 It is primarily designed for IT/tech consultancy during live video calls.

 Key Features